COVID-19 chaos hits J. League offseason, leaving many in limbo

-After barrelling through a litany of restrictions and logistical hurdles to complete the 2020 season, fans might have hoped that the J. League would have an easier time preparing for the 2021 campaign.
+After prevailing through a litany of restrictions and logistical hurdles to complete the 2020 season, fans might have hoped that the J. League would have an easier time preparing for the 2021 campaign.

 The novel coronavirus pandemic, now in its second year, had other plans.